 Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief prior to April 2020, is a tax relief scheme which allows for a reduced rate of Capital Gains Tax (CGT) to be paid upon the sale or solvent liquidation of a limited company.
-Those who qualify for Business Asset Disposal Relief pay just 10% CGT on qualifying gains (rather than the standard rate of 20%), up to a lifetime limit of £1 million.
+Those who qualify for Business Asset Disposal Relief pay just 10% CGT on qualifying gains (rather than the standard rate of 20%), up to a lifetime limit of £1 million worth of capital gains.

 Business Asset Disposal Relief is available to sole traders, company directors, and partners who sell or otherwise dispose of the whole or a part of a trading business.
 Individuals must have at least a 5% shareholding in the company in order to be able to claim.